awsdocs/aws-doc-sdk-examples/dotnetv3/S3/README.md

-# Amazon S3 code examples for .NET
+# Amazon S3 code examples for the SDK for .NET

 ## Overview
 The code examples in this section show how to use the AWS SDK for .NET with Amazon Simple Storage Service (Amazon S3) features.